dirkschumacher/losep/README.md

 [safeBinaryRegression](https://cran.r-project.org/package=safeBinaryRegression).
 The package overloads the `glm` function and adds a test for separation to it.
-This package aims at decoupling the test from `glm` and potentially use it with other inputs as well.
+This package aims at decoupling the test from `glm` and potentially to use it with other inputs as well.